Carnagion/dissertation/diss/diss.typ

     $ &zeta_(i, z) in { 0, 1 } &forall i in D, z in Z_i $ <constraint:deice-binary>
     $ &gamma_(i, j) in { 0, 1 } &forall i in F, j in F, i != j $ <constraint:precedence-binary>
 ]

-// TODO: Improve wording of this section if necessary

 The objective function -- @eq:objective-function -- minimises total delay and CTOT violations, whose individual costs are given by @eq:delay-cost and @eq:ctot-violation-cost respectively.
 The individual cost functions $c_d (i)$ and $c_v (i)$ are linearised according to the time-indexed formulations described above.